pytorch/tutorials/prototype_source/fx_graph_mode_quant_guide.rst

-b.
 Write your own observed and quantized submodule
 -----------------------------------------------------

 If the non-traceable code can’t be refactored to be symbolically traceable,